jnovack/www.ozmonet.com/notes/transporter.md

 #### June 6

 Resubmitted last question via the web interface as it appears that nobody reads emails for 3 weeks.
+The auto-responder did it's job.

     Hi Justin,